 Housing Programs

-Tenant-based Section 8 vouchers help approximately 12,000 households with low incomes rent homes on the private market.
+Tenant-based Housing Choice Vouchers help approximately 14,000 households with low incomes rent homes on the private market.
 With a voucher, tenants pay at least 28 percent, but generally not more than 40 percent, of their household income for rent and utilities.
 KCHA pays the difference between the tenant’s portion of the rent and the amount requested by the landlord.
 To enable greater geographic choice and access to areas with higher levels of economic and educational opportunity, our payment standards are higher in areas where rents are higher.

 Subsidized Housing

-KCHA’s subsidized housing serves the people of King County with the most limited incomes.
-This includes seniors, people with disabilities, single-parent families, and low-income working households.
+KCHA’s subsidized housing is another option for serving people with limited incomes, and KCHA has approximately 2,500 subsidized rental homes.
+Seniors and older adults are the fastest growing population in KCHA housing.
 Most residents pay no more than 28 percent of their adjusted monthly income on rent and utilities.

 KCHA owns and manages nearly all of this type of housing, with the rest managed by private landlords.
-Many of these properties offer on-site social services.
-The buildings range in size and shape, from high-rises for seniors and disabled adults to low-rise family complexes and single-family houses.
-They are located in 20 cities throughout the county.
+Many of these properties offer on-site social services provided by local nonprofit organizations.
+The buildings range in size and shape, from high-rises for seniors and disabled adults to low-rise family complexes and single-family homes.